hks0/100-days-of-code/log.md

 #### TLDR;

--More git/vscode.
+- More git/vscode.
 Using git bash inside of vscode.
--Basic HTML exercises, need to practice.
+- Basic HTML exercises, need to practice.

 ### Day 3 (Jan 11)